Monthly Archives: August 2012

 The traditional way to make Dulce de leche is to slowly boil an unopened can of sweetened condensed milk.
 I find that this method sometimes lacks the complexity in other caramel sauces.
 So, I altered tradition and adapted my own recipe to include Beanilla Vanilla Fleur de sel.
 Vanilla Fleur de Sel

 Beanilla's Vanilla Fleur Del Sel is hand harvested sea salt from the Brittany region of France.
 Ground Tahitian vanilla beans are added to the salt to add a sweet floral note.
 The Fleur de sel adds a complexity to the sauce and the perfect balance of sweet and salty.
-Dulce de leche beautifully complements classic vanilla ice cream, can be drizzled over cream puffs, used as a filling for chocolate tarts, added to chocolate truffles and sprinkled on caramels or just simply eaten straight off the spoon (my personal favorite!).
+Dulce de leche beautifully complements classic vanilla ice cream, can be drizzled over cream puffs, used as a filling for chocolate tarts, added to chocolate truffles and sprinkled on caramels or just simply eaten straight off the spoon (my personal favorite!).13 Aug

 Hello!
 Welcome to the Beanilla Trading Blog.
 My name is Chef Sarah and I will be your photographer, author and chef.
 It is with great pleasure that I get to introduce you to myself and the Beanilla product line.